eksctl-io/eksctl/userdocs/src/usage/custom-ami-support.md

 The `--node-ami-family` flag can also be used with `eksctl create nodegroup`.

+!!! note
+  To ensure consistent behaviour through various validations, eksctl requires AMI Family to be explicitly set via config file or via `--node-ami-family` CLI flag, whenever working with a custom AMI.

 ## Bottlerocket custom AMI support

 For Bottlerocket nodes, the `overrideBootstrapCommand` is not supported.
 Instead, to designate their own bootstrap container, one should use the `bottlerocket` field as part of the configuration file.
 E.g.